 2. Assembly Station

 The creation of watches and other crafts consists of countless individual steps.
 This process is often done by hand and requires the individual to be somewhat skilled with their hands.
 These types of individuals are rare, but assembly stations aren’t.

 Assembly stations have one job—to create craftsmanship products with semi-automated processes.
 This means while there are still steps done by hand, workers no longer have to handle tasks requiring high levels of precision.
 Simply put, assembly stations can reduce the time spent on each product and minimize human error.

-Assembly stations may also serve as a workstation for workers as it pretty much contains everything they need, such as a monitor, scales, and drawers where they can store small gizmos.
+Assembly stations may also serve as a workstation for workers as it pretty much contains everything they need, such as a monitor, scales, retaining rings, and drawers where they can store small gizmos.

 3. Torque Screwdriver

 Screwdrivers have always been a must-have in any production-based business, as most of the apparatus you’ll see today contains at least one screw.
 Much like any other tool, screwdrivers have evolved from being just the plain old piece of metal in a rubber handle.

 Torque screwdrivers have the same function as regular screwdrivers, but with a twist—it allows the user to control the force applied to the screw, making sure it doesn’t exert too little or too much pressure.
 This can be handy when dealing with fragile packages where excessive tightening can often lead to unforeseen damages.

 4. Diode Lasers